'We're minimizing the amount of time you have to be in meetings. With the time you now have, you might want to work on personal development.'

 Editor's note: This article was originally published on January 7, 2022.
 It has since been updated.

 A San Francisco-based e-commerce developer has decided to make a four-day workweek a permanent policy after a three-month-long trial produced overwhelmingly positive results.
-Fintech startup, Bolt became the first tech unicorn—and one of only a handful of U.S. companies—to embrace a shortened work schedule, founder and CEO Ryan Breslow announced this week.
+Fintech startup, Bolt became the first tech unicorn—and one of only a handful of U.S. companies—to embrace a shortened work schedule, founder and CEO Ryan Breslow announced in January 2022.
 "I couldn't imagine running a company any other way," he told CNBC in an interview.
 The idea behind the policy, which came into effect on January 1, 2022, is not to necessarily take on more work hours but to work more efficiently, Breslow explained.

 "A lot of companies operate with a lot of work theater, which is people caring more about the appearance of working than the actual work," he noted.
 "So you have countless meetings, countless documents, countless presentations.
 It's impossible to sift through the noise and get to the heart of the matter."
 At the end of the company's three-month trial of the program—which kicked off in September—the company surveyed the entire team and found that an overwhelming majority felt positive about the shorter workweek.
 Around 94% of workers were in favor of continuing with the four-day workweek, with 84% saying they felt more productive at work.
 Furthermore, 84% of Bolt's employees also revealed that they felt their work-life balance had improved since the beginning of the trial.